What is an adjective?

 Articles

 There are only three articles, and all of them are adjectives: a, an, and the.
-Because they are used to discuss non-specific things and people, and an are called indefinite articles.
+Because they are used to discuss non-specific things and people, a and an are called indefinite articles.

 Possessive Adjectives